Free Antique Spoon Appraisal: Marks, Maker, Value

 What a free appraisal can and cannot do

 Recent auction records show Tiffany serving spoons, English sterling spoon assortments, souvenir spoons, and small sterling groups selling at different levels.
-Exact identification matters.
+Exact identification matters because a single maker-marked serving spoon, a matched boxed set, and a loose silverplate souvenir spoon are different market problems.

 Quick triage checklist